TheOneAboveAll/TheOneAboveAll.github.io/_posts/2015-08-19-Character-Balance-Changes-Preview.md

 #### Captain America WW2:
 - Fixed bug causing his Hero Rating to be artificially high

 There was a bug causing his Hero Rating to be slightly higher than it should have been.
 It now appears correctly.
-Please note, this display fix does not affect his abilities or stats; he’s still as strong as ever!
+NOTE: This display fix does not affect his abilities or stats.

+#### Black Panther:
+- All Bleed abilities now stack

+This change improves the damage potential of Black Panther's Special 3 by increasing the number of Bleed events, and solidifies Black Panther as one of the most powerful Bleed-wielders.

 #### Deadpool:
 - All regen amounts linked to the Power Meter
 - Reduced 4-Star Deadpool's Maximum Health by 9% (no change to 2- and 3-Star versions)
+- Increased Attack by 3% (all versions)
-- Increased the Bleed effectiveness on Hold Up (Special 3) as you Rank Up
+- Increased the Bleed effectiveness on Hold Up (Special 3) as you Rank
+- Increased overall Bleed effectiveness

 Deadpool’s base Health, when combined with his regenerative abilities, made him difficult to fight against.
 He’s now more vulnerable to burst damage and Power Drain effects, but still has the option to trade some damage from using Special Attacks in order to play defensively and heal up.
 Overall, these changes shift some his power into offense, suitable for the merc with the mouth.
-NOTE: While at low Power, the amount Regenerated is lower than before.
-While at high Power, Regeneration amounts are greater than before.

 #### Daredevil:
 - Improved Radar Sense to allow him to Evade more types of attacks